Metropolis (1927 film): The Complete Metropolis (2010)

 On 1 July 2008, film experts in Berlin announced that a 16 mm reduction negative of the original cut had been discovered in the archives of the Museo del Cine in Buenos Aires, Argentina.
 The negative was a safety reduction made in the 1960s or 1970s from a 35 mm positive of Lang's original version, which an Argentinian film distributor had obtained in advance of arranging theatrical engagements in South America.
 The safety reduction was intended to safeguard the contents in case the original's flammable nitrate film stock was destroyed.
 The negative was passed to a private collector, an art foundation and finally the Museo del Cine.

 The print was investigated by the Argentinian film collector/historian and TV presenter Fernando Martín Peña, along with Paula Felix-Didier, the head of the museum, after Peña heard an anecdote from a cinema club manager expressing surprise at the length of a print of Metropolis he had viewed.
 The print was indeed Lang's full original, with about 25 minutes of footage, around one-fifth of the film, that had not been seen since 1927.

-Under the auspices of the Friedrich-Wilhelm-Murnau-Stiftung, Berlin's Deutsche Kinemathek and Museo del Cine, a group of experts, including Anke Wilkening, Martin Koerber, and Frank Strobel began combining the newly discovered footage with the existing footage from the 2001 restoration.
-A major problem was that the Argentinian footage was in poor condition and had many scratches, streaks, and changes in brightness.
+Under the auspices of the Friedrich-Wilhelm-Murnau-Stiftung, Berlin's Deutsche Kinemathek and Museo del Cine, a group of experts, including Anke Wilkening, Martin Koerber, and Frank Strobel began combining the discovered footage with the existing footage from the 2001 restoration.
+A problem was that the Argentinian footage was in poor condition and had many scratches, streaks and changes in brightness.
 The group was able to repair some of this damage using digital technology that had not yet been developed in 2001.
 The reconstruction of the film with the new footage was once again accompanied by the original music score, including Huppertz's handwritten notes, which acted as the key resource in determining the places in which the restored footage would go.
-Since the Argentinian print was a complete version of the original, some scenes from the 2001 restoration were put in different places than previously, and the tempo of the original editing was restored.
+Since the Argentinian print was a complete version of the original, some scenes from the 2001 restoration were put in different places and the tempo of the original editing was restored.